 “A wonderful arrangement – lovely effect!
 Perfect tempo on the slow air and also the (hornpipe) — nice, steady playing on the pipes and beautiful, sensitive accompaniment on cello.”

-Tyrone’s mission with Iona Abbey is to allow sensitive discovery of the deep Scottish musical tradition through sympathetic exploration with instruments other than the Highland Bagpipe.
-The music is generally unexplored, even by present day music groups of Celtic origin.
-The tunes performed by Iona Abbey would often only be heard by pipers in competition or in a pipe band setting, and not usually with string and bodhrán accompaniment.
-With other instruments accompanying the Scottish Small Pipe, the tunefulness of the music is brought out with a lighter air.
-The instruments’ melodies become appealing for a wider audience than is usually found at the abrupt unison performance of the Highland Pipe and Drum competition.
+Tyrone’s mission with Iona Abbey is to allow thoughtful discovery of the deep Scottish musical tradition through sympathetic exploration with instruments other than the Highland Bagpipe.
+The music is rarely explored in this way, even by present day music groups of Celtic origin.
+The tunes performed by Iona Abbey would often only be heard by Great Highland pipers in competition setting, and not usually with string and bodhrán accompaniment.
+With other instruments accompanying the Scottish Reel or Small Pipe, the tunefulness of the music is brought out with a sensitive air.
+The melodies become appealing for a wider audience, more up close than usually found with a traditionally abrupt unison performance of the Highland Pipe and Drum competition.